DhasharadhaReddy22/projects/README.md

-This reporsitory hold the ML and Data Analysis projects that I have done.
+This reporsitory holds the ML and Data Analysis projects that I have done.